ni/niveristand-aim-arinc664-custom-device/Docs/Theory of Operations/Theory of Operations.md

 - **Finalize**: Stops monitoring, closes Monitor Queue, closes Port session, closes reference to the AIM ARINC 664 library, and closes the logging reference.

 ### Rx UDP Execution Unit
-- **Initialize**: Creates a Rx VL-Oriented session, creates RX VL reference, and creates Rx UDP Communication port references to be used by later driver calls.
+- **Initialize**: Creates a Rx VL-Oriented session, creates Rx VL reference, and creates Rx UDP Communication port references to be used by later driver calls.
 - **Start**: Starts the receive function.
 - **Read from Hardware**: Reads data from the UDP connection port.
 - **Write to Hardware**: N/A